-Panola man arrested in connection with rap concert shootings - The Panolian
+Memphis man arrested in connection with rap concert shootings - The Panolian

-Panola man arrested in connection with rap concert shootings
+Memphis man arrested in connection with rap concert shootings

-A Panola County man was arrested in Memphis Tuesday in connection with the shooting deaths of two people at a rap concert outside Como a couple of weekends ago.
+A Memphis man was arrested there Tuesday in connection with the shooting deaths of two people at a rap concert outside Como in Panola County a couple of weekends ago.

 Sheldon Gibbs was arrested by the United States Marshals Service’s Gulf Coast Regional Fugitive Task Force, along with the Memphis Police Department and the Bureau of Alcohol, Tobacco, and Firearms.